 La Ferme du Mont Vineyards, Wines, Winemaking

-The vineyards used for the grapes placed into the wines since 2011 are being farmed using 100% Biodynamic farming techniques Prior to that, they were farmed using self sustaining farming practices, with the use of any pesticides or chemicals.
+The vineyards used for the grapes placed into the wines since 2011 are being farmed using 100% Biodynamic farming techniques Prior to that, they were farmed using self-sustaining farming practices, with the use of any pesticides or chemicals.
 In 2014, they earned the certification of Agriculture Biologique.

-La Ferme du Mont Cotes Capelan is their flagship wine and the top wine in their portfolio.
-The wine is produced by blending 80% Grenache from old vines that range in age from 75 to 100 years of age, 10% Syrah and 10% Mourvedre .
+Malolactic fermentation takes place in vat.
 90% of the wine is aged in traditional, concrete vats, while the remaining 10% is aged in French oak barrels for about 18 months before bottling.
-The French oak barrels are divided so that on average, 60% of those barrels are used and 40% are new, French oak barrels.
+The French oak barrels are divided so that on average, 60% of those barrels are used and 40% are new French oak barrels.

-Domaine Galevan la Ferme du Mont Cotes Capelan and La Ferme du Mont Chateauneuf du Pape are no longer being made.
+Domaine Galevan La Ferme du Mont Cotes Capelan and La Ferme du Mont Chateauneuf du Pape are no longer being made.

 Serving and Decanting La Ferme du Mont with Wine, Food Pairing Tips

-La Ferme du Mont is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-La Ferme du Mont is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+La Ferme du Mont is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue, and cassoulet.
+La Ferme du Mont is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, tomatoes, and cheese.

-The white wine of La Ferme du Mont is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of La Ferme du Mont is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork, and veal, as well as Asian cuisine.

 La Ferme du Mont Wine Tasting Notes

-2012 La Ferme du Mont Châteauneuf-du-Pape Côtes Capelan (Châteauneuf-du-Pape. )
+|2019||La Ferme du Mont Côtes Capelan (Châteauneuf-du-Pape)|

 Nice style of wine that is already drinking well and can age a bit.
 Loads of sweet, fresh, juicy kirsch, raspberries, thyme, smoke, coffee and earthy aromatics, with fat, round textures, good concentration of flavor and a sweet, spicy, ripe, red berry finish.
 The wine was made from a blend of 90% Grenache and Mourvedre.

-2010 La Ferme du Mont Châteauneuf-du-Pape Côtes Capelan (Châteauneuf-du-Pape. )
+|2010||La Ferme du Mont Côtes Capelan (Châteauneuf-du-Pape)|

 WOW!
 My first time tasting a wine from this producer, and it's a stunner.
 Inky in color, with massive blast of black licorice, black raspberries, cherry liqueur, spice, earth, jam and fresh black pepper.
 This is no shy wallflower of a wine.
 It's powerful, concentrated, mouth coating and intense.
 The finish just keeps on going.
 There is so much fruit, you lose track of how long this wine really is.

-2009 La Ferme du Mont Vendanges d'Octobre (Châteauneuf-du-Pape. )
+|2009||La Ferme du Mont Vendanges d'Octobre (Châteauneuf-du-Pape)|

 Medium bodied, soft, elegantly styled and focused on its bright red fruits, garrigue and earthy tones.
 This is ready to drink.